tianshang486/mysql/intl.en-US/FAQs/How to connect__cannot connect/How do I locate the IP address connected to an RDS for SQL Server instance?.md

     ```

-4. Delete the IP address 0.0.0.0/0 or the CIDR block containing your company's IP address segment that you added to the whitelist in Step **1**.
+4. Delete the IP address 0.0.0.0/0 or the CIDR block containing your company's IP address segment that you added to the IP address whitelist in Step **1**.

 ## View the parameter settings of a connection {#section_a0p_jsz_ncn .section}